 Serbia Road Trip … That’s a Wrap

-Serbia was a complete surprise, and in the future, we want to go back and spend a more leisurely time road-tripping there.
-Five days was just enough to get a feel and a taste of what this country has to offer but we need more time to explore its mountains and National Parks.
+Five days was just enough to get a feel for and taste what this country offers, but we need more time to explore its mountains and national parks.

 Have you been to Serbia — what are your favourite nature spots?